Deborah Serani

 Deborah Serani (born January 31, 1961) is an American psychologist and an author whose clinical specialty is depression.
 She is an adjunct professor at Adelphi University.
-Serani has published academic articles on the subject of depression and trauma as well as the books Living with Depression, Depression and Your Child: A Guide for Parents and Caregivers and Depression in Later Life: An Essential Guide (Rowman & Littlefield Publishing Group).
+Serani has published academic articles on the subject of depression and trauma as well as the books Living with Depression, Depression and Your Child: A Guide for Parents and Caregivers, and Depression in Later Life: An Essential Guide (Rowman & Littlefield Publishing Group).
 She is a columnist at Psychology Today and Esperanza Magazine.

 Early life and education

-Serani obtained a B.A. in psychology from Hofstra University in 1982, received a Doctorate in Psychology from the Ferkauf Graduate School of Psychology at the Albert Einstein College of Medicine in 1989, and a postdoctoral certificate in psychoanalysis and psychotherapy from the Derner Institute at Adelphi University in 2002.
+Serani obtained a B.A. in psychology from the Hofstra University in 1982, received a Doctorate in Psychology from the Ferkauf Graduate School of Psychology at the Albert Einstein College of Medicine in 1989, and a postdoctoral certificate in psychoanalysis and psychotherapy from the Derner Institute at Adelphi University in 2002.